Agora Hills: Music video

-Thumbnail of Agora Hills official music video.

 Co-directed by American filmmaker Hannah Lux Davis and Doja Cat herself, the official music video was released in tandem with the song and the album.
 The video opens with Doja Cat washing her body of the blood worn by her Scarlet alter ego in previous music videos, before cutting to a scene of her levitating in the aftermath of an apocalyptic disaster.
 The following scene is more serene, and sees her talking to her lover via telephone in a pastel-coloured bedroom resembling that of a teenage girl.
 She wears a number of outfits and is also seen in a dystopian mall setting as well as sat atop a sign that reads "Agora Hills".
 In several of the scenes, Doja Cat is seen amongst a group of other female characters played by micro-celebrities such as Aliyah's Interlude, Mette Narrative, Niohuru X, and Lil Mariko.

 The video features cinematography from Kate Arizmendi and visual effects from the Frender collective.
 Together they utilised retro visuals and digital distortion techniques to purposefully introduce an element of degradation to certain shots.
 The video also makes use of fuzzy found footage as a film technique, and is characterized by its 1990s aesthetics.
 The visual effects team helped create the effect of Doja Cat levitating, in addition to designing an upside down world in the sky during the apocalyptic scenes.
 Davis described the video as "disconcertingly hot; shot in a liminal space and featuring a variety of versions of Doja herself embodying her different styles and personalities."
 The music video amassed over one million views on its first day of release.
 Critics noted that while the video was able to maintain some of the "horror" imagery depicted in the other Scarlet music videos, it was significantly more dreamy, "pink and soft" in nature, and that it perhaps resembled a new, less dark version of Doja Cat.